odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 ## Directory structure

-A good directory structure helps you organize your code, simplifies setup on the web server and increases the security of the entire application.
+A good directory structure helps you organize your code, simplifies setup on the webserver and increases the security of the entire application.

 Create the following directory structure in the root directory of your project: